MJoergen/nexys4ddr/dyoc/Episodes/ep26_-_Ethernet_Rx/README.md

 error bits are provided (valid only at EOF) that indicate either a receiver error or a CRC error.

 ### Header insertion
 This is handled in ethernet/strip\_crc.vhd.
 This module takes care of:
 * Stripping away 4 bytes of CRC at end of frame.
 * Prepending 2 bytes of header containing total number of bytes in this frame.
 * Maintaining statistics counters of received good and bad frames.
-* Discarding bad frames (containing errors, e.g. bad CRC).
+* Discarding bad frames (e.g. incorrect CRC).

 This module operates in a store-and-forward mode, where the entire frame is stored in an input buffer, until the last byte is received.
 This input buffer can contain any number of frames, but only a total amount of 2 Kbyte of data.
+It is therefore important, when designing the system, that we know how to handle buffer overrun.

 The buffer is actually a ring buffer, with a write pointer and a read pointer.
 When either pointer reaches the end of the buffer, the pointers wrap around to the beginning.
 Since the buffer size is a power of 2, no extra logic is